JasonMayberry/bash-shell/README.md

 # bash-shell

 This is just a collection of notes from my study of the BASH shell.
-They are indexed and used from the command line with the shell script “jdocs.sh”.
+They are indexed and used from the command line with the shell script “crepo.sh”.

 I’m using Ubuntu Linux.
 I have not tested this code on any other platforms!

 ```
-Install jdocs
+Install crepo
 # add the line below too ~.bashrc file.
 It will add ~/bin folder to $PATH
     me@linuxBox:~$ export PATH="$HOME/bin:$PATH"

     me@linuxBox:~$ mkdir ~/bin
-    me@linuxBox:~$ wget -qO- https://raw.githubusercontent.com/JasonMayberry/bash-shell/master/jdocs.sh | cat > ~/bin/jdocs
+    me@linuxBox:~$ wget -qO- https://raw.githubusercontent.com/JasonMayberry/bash-shell/master/crepo.sh | cat > ~/bin/crepo
-    me@linuxBox:~$ chmod 755 ~/bin/jdocs
+    me@linuxBox:~$ chmod 755 ~/bin/crepo

-# after that you should be able to run jdocs from any location in the terminal
+# after that you should be able to run crepo from any location in the terminal
-    me@linuxBox:~$ jdocs
+    me@linuxBox:~$ crepo
 ```